Class Schedules and Catalog Background Image

 Laboratory 3 hours.

 This laboratory accompaniment to BIO 111 provides direct participation in experiments, demonstrations, and discussions related to fundamental concepts in biology.
-This course further develops the student's understanding of topics introduced in the lecture.
+This course further develops the students understanding of topics introduced in the lecture.

 BIO 202: Foundations of Biology: Evolution, Biodiversity, and Organismal Biology